envisionme/taxonomy_manager/README.txt

 If you want to edit any general vocabulary settings or if you want to create a new one, go to the categories (administer > content management > categories) page.

+The interface contains a search bar, a toolbar with some operations, a tree view and if a term gets selected a form for editing the term data.
+The following lines describe all operations and some terminology.

  - Tree View
      The tree view shows all terms of the vocabulary with their hierarchical relations.
-If your term list gets very long, there is a paging mechanism included with a page size of 50 terms.
+If your list of terms gets very long, there is a paging mechanism included with a page size of 50 terms.
-     If you are having hierarchical vocabularies, all parent terms get have a plus sign, which means you can expand them to show their children terms.
-If any children terms has again some children terms assigned, you can expanded them (and so on).
+     If you are having hierarchical vocabularies, all parent terms get have a plus symbol, which means you can expand them to show their children terms.
 Use the minus symbol to collapse them again.
-     In multiple hierarchies, if you are having terms with more parents, the term gets shown under each of its parents.
+     In multiple hierarchies, if one term has more parents, the term gets shown under each of its parents.

  - Adding of terms